 - How I got rid of ants and saved $790

 - WSU Extension can help you with many home & garden tasks.
-Learn how to choose healthier foods; care for plants and animals; conserve water; save money; test your soil and more.
-Programs are typically free or low-cost.
-You may be familiar with Extension programs if you’ve ever been to a 4-H or county fair, a 4-H cooking, sewing, or robotics program, or gotten help from a Master Gardener.
-For your nearest extension location, visit: http://extension.wsu.edu/locations/.
+Learn how to choose healthier foods, care for plants and animals, conserve water, save money, test your soil, and other helpful information.
+WSU Extension programs are typically free or low-cost.
+You may be familiar with Extension programs if you’ve ever been to a county fair or a 4-H cooking, sewing, or robotics program, or gotten help from a Master Gardener.
+For your nearest extension location, visit: https://extension.wsu.edu/locations/.

-Luggage: March is a good month to buy new luggage, including duffel bags, “personal items” and carry-ons for air travel, wheeled luggage, or any other travel necessity.
+March is a good month to buy new luggage, including duffel bags, carry-ons for air travel, wheeled luggage, “personal item” bags, and other travel accessories.
 Here are some considerations for buying luggage:

-- Many travelers prefer four-wheel luggage for maneuverability, so make sure they spin 360 degrees.
+- Number of wheels.
+Many travelers prefer four-wheel luggage for maneuverability; make sure they spin 360 degrees.
 Two-wheel luggage is best if your primary use is for business or to walk along uneven city streets and over curbs.

-- Whether you prefer two wheels or four, play with the wheels and make sure they’re firmly attached; screws are more long-lasting than rivets.
-And, recessed wheels are less likely to get lopped off inadvertently.
+- Wheel integrity.
+Whether you prefer two wheels or four, play with the wheels and make sure they’re firmly attached; screws are more long-lasting than rivets.
+And recessed wheels are less likely to get lopped off inadvertently.

 - Metal zippers are sturdier and more difficult to break into than plastic zippers.